rjmfernandes/data-stream-quality/README.md

 cd ..
 ```

 There could be a conflict destroying everything with our Tags.
-In this case destroy again via terraform.
+For example if you recreated connectors while testing you may need to delete those from the Cloud UI first.
+And after destroy again via terraform.